 Hrant Shahinian – Soviet gymnast

-Hrant Shahinian was a Soviet gymnast, seven-time champion of the USSR, two-time world champion and Olympic champion, Honored Master of Sports of the USSR (1952), International Judge (1957), Honored coach of the Armenian SSR (1961), Honored Worker of Physical Culture and Sports of the Armenian SSR (1966).
+Hrant Shahinian was a Soviet gymnast, seven-time champion of the USSR, two-time world champion and Olympic champion.
+By the way, he was Honored Master of Sports of the USSR (1952), International Judge (1957), Honored coach of the Armenian SSR (1961).
+Also he was Honored Worker of Physical Culture and Sports of the Armenian SSR (1966).

 Hrant Amazaspovich Shahinian was born on July 30, 1923 in Gyulagarak, Armenian SSR.
 His parents never thought that their son could become an outstanding athlete.
 They hoped that he would be able to succeed in the music world.
 From an early age Hrant learned to play the violin.
 However, the boy wasn’t fascinated by music.

 In 1930 his family moved to Yerevan, where he began studying gymnastics.
 Harutyun Gargaloyan was his coach.
-In 1939 he became the absolute champion of the USSR among youths.
+In 1939 the boy became the absolute champion of the USSR among youths.

 When the Great Patriotic War began Shahinian volunteered to the front.
 In 1943 his leg was seriously wounded.
 Only in 1946 he could do gymnastics again.

 In 1948 he became the champion of the USSR in the floor exercise, and in 1949 and 1951 he was a champion on horseback.
-In 1952 he won the title of absolute champion of the USSR.
+Moreover, in 1952, he won the title of absolute champion of the USSR.

 His first major success in international competitions was his performance in 1949 at the Second World Festival of Youth and Students in Budapest.
-He won six gold medals in gymnastics.
+The athlete won six gold medals in gymnastics.

 Shahinian won two gold and two silver medals at the Olympic Games in Helsinki.
-He became the first Armenian to win a gold medal at the Olympic Games.
+Actually, he became the first Armenian to win a gold medal at the Olympic Games.

 In 1954, he successfully performed at the world championships in Rome, becoming the winner of the competition in the exercises on the horse and team competitions and won a bronze medal in the all-around.